komarovalexander/ka-table/README.md

 <a name="ChildAttributesItem"></a>
 #### ChildAttributesItem
 This object is an extension for React HTMLAttributes.
-It contains all attributes and all [react Synthetic Events](https://reactjs.org/docs/events.html), but in each event it adds a second parameter which contains additional data with [AttributeTableData type](#AttributeTableData).
+It contains all attributes and all [react Synthetic Events](https://reactjs.org/docs/events.html), but in each event it adds a second parameter which contains additional data with <code>[AttributeTableData type](#AttributeTableData)</code>.

 <a name="AttributeTableData"></a>
 #### AttributeTableData